uccser/cs-unplugged/docs/source/author/topics.rst

       - **Required Fields:**

-        - ``minimum-age:`` The suggested minimum age group to teach this lesson to.
+        - ``min-age:`` The suggested minimum age group to teach this lesson to.

-        - ``maximum-age:`` The suggested maximum age group to teach this lesson to.
+        - ``max-age:`` The suggested maximum age group to teach this lesson to.

         - ``number:`` The number order for this lesson.
           Lessons are sorted by minimum age, maximum age, then number so lessons in